The farm receives visitors from 10 to 15, seven days a week, 365 days a year. The later you come, the less you see.

 Vasily Kozhurin, Dr. Vet.
 Sci., who studied micro-nutrients on the farm, emphasized that «...near a moose all become like children.
 I saw foreign frowning men who had a look of kindness about their faces and changed completely while seeing moose calves...» He is sure: the one, who made acquaintance with a moose in childhood, will not be able to kill a moose later (http://www.smena.ru/arc/22770-log.html).

-After contacts with calves, tourists return to the «arc and bar».
-Look at the top right photo: Limpa likes to join a group of tourists on their way to the summer camp.
+Look at the top right photo: Limpa likes to join a group of tourists on their way to the forest.
 In the morning you have more chance to meet a free moose.
 Some tourist groups meet them immediately on the parking.
 If you are not scared, you may pat them and take a photo, but never chase those who try to escape.
 Watch their ears: some animals don't like over-familiarity.

 A dairy moose called Yaka likes to lay near the arc.
 The visitors, who dare to come closer can take a photo.
 Once a student girl asked if we «pumped» Yaka with tranquilizers.
 I'd like to answer: you may sit down on her back, but I can't guarantee that you'll not need tranquilizers later.
 In the recent years farm employee began to prevent contacts between visitors and adult moose, but they can't control everyone.
 Now they close south and east gates of the cows' enclosure to enforce them go north and west after milking and breakfast.
 Sometimes this helps, sometimes not.